mbechler/mbechler.github.io/_posts/2021-12-10-PSA_Log4Shell_JNDI_Injection.markdown

 Long story short: Do not rely on a current Java version to save you.
 Update Log4 (or remove the JNDI lookup).
 Disable the expansion (seems a pretty bad idea anyways).

+Update (14.12): In the original post I forgot to mention CORBA/IIOP which is the third relevant JNDI protocol.
+Impact is very similar to RMI.

 Previously on this blog:
 - <https://mbechler.github.io/2018/11/01/Java-CVE-2018-3149/> - Oracle patching JNDI/LDAP